xchwarze/frieren/frieren-front/README.md

 ## Description

 Frieren Web is the frontend part of the Frieren project, built with modern web technologies like React and Vite.
-It provides a responsive and intuitive user interface for interacting with the Frieren backend services on routers and Single Board Computers (SBCs).
+It provides a responsive and intuitive user interface for interacting with the Frieren backend services.
 This project aims to deliver a seamless experience for managing and configuring network devices.

 ## Features